 Whole school approaches The universal offer to all children and YP.
 Additional, targeted support and provision Specialist, individualised support and provision All pupils are listened to and their opinions are valued.
 The class teacher and Learning Assistant attached to a class build relationships and through informal conversations.
 During curriculum time through PSHE, pupils can have their voice heard.
-The whole range of school councillors, e cadets, and prefects ensures that pupils can be heard and influence what happens in school.
-Class learning forums take place at the end of each week to summarise what the children have learnt and how it could be improved.
-Pupil conferencing takes place half termly with the ELT to gather formal feedback from the children.
+The whole range of school councillors, learning ambassadors and prefects ensures that pupils can be heard and influence what happens in school.
+Class learning forums take place regularly to summarise what the children have learnt and how it could be improved.
+Pupil conferencing takes place half termly with the leadership team to gather formal feedback from the children.
 Pupils with SEND are identified and known to all members of staff.
 Their needs often mean that their views need to be sought rather than just waiting for them to offer their opinions.
 Teachers and Learning Assistants make a point of asking pupils for their views and building them into an overall picture.
 Some pupils find expressing views in public difficult and need time and space to think and present their thoughts.
 Adults in school make the time either when other pupils are out of the classroom, or the Library is available for pupils to interact with a chosen adult who can then mediate for them.
-TAC meetings and termly SEND reviews also give the opportunity for pupils' views to be heard and for them to be involved with deciding the most appropriate support for them.
+TIS practitioners meet weekly with children identified to be emotionally vulnerable. (currently under review due to staffing changes) TAC meetings and SEND reviews also give the opportunity for pupils' views to be heard and for them to be involved with deciding the most appropriate support for them.